RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.artifacts/aqueduct.artifacts.table_artifact.md

 This class represents a computed table within the flow's DAG.

-Any `@op`-annotated python function that returns a dataframe will return this class when that function is called called.
+Any `@op`-annotated python function that returns a dataframe will return this class when that function is called.

+Any SQL query will also return this class.

 **Examples**: